Castle Park View

 Castle Park View is a 26-storey high-rise in Bristol, England.
-Set for completion in 2022, the development occupies the site of the former Central Ambulance Station at the corner of Castle Street and Tower Hill and was proposed in 2017, with work starting in 2019.
-Designed by Chapman Taylor, the development contains 375 apartments and is the tallest building in Bristol at a height of 98m.
+Completed in 2022, the development occupies the site of the former Central Ambulance Station at the corner of Castle Street and Tower Hill and was proposed in 2017, with work starting in 2019.
+Designed by Chapman Taylor, the development contains 375 apartments and is the tallest building in Bristol at a height of 86m.

 History

 The development sits on the site of the old wall of Bristol Castle; prior to construction commencing, an archaeological dig was commissioned to locate a dry ditch between the castle site and river.
 During the excavation of the site, a historic wall was discovered dating back to the circa 17th century, however, it was deemed to be of no significant interest so works continued.

 Construction started in 2019 with the development topping out in November 2020.
 The first homes were completed in April 2021 with full completion set for 2022.